-Angelus serves the science curriculum leader and lead teacher mentor at MOT Charter School in Middletown, Del.
+Angelus served as the science curriculum leader and lead teacher mentor at MOT Charter School in Middletown, Del.
 In 2011, after completing 160 hours of training, Angelus became certified in a Science, Technology, Engineering and Math (STEM) curriculum known as Project Lead the Way.
+In 2013, she was promoted to Principal of Students & Families.
 MOT Charter is the only middle school in Delaware that offers this curriculum.

 Active at the state level in Delaware, Angelus serves on the Governor's STEM Council, working on initiatives to increase students' global competitiveness, and collaborates with other lead science teachers to further develop the state's science program.

 Since 2006, Terry has devoted summers as a teacher trainer with Enterprise for Education's Clean Air Challenge in several states.
 Having also twice conducted training in China, Terry is recognized as an international science education ambassador, working with Chinese colleagues on air-quality issues including ozone formation.

 MOT Charter Chief Executive Linda Jennings described Angelus as an exemplary role model who motivates the teaching staff and students to higher levels of performance.

 "Terry demonstrates how to successfully set high expectations for students and provide instructional learning opportunities to ensure that students are fully engaged while mastering the desired content," said Jennings.
 "The development and success of our K-8 science program is a direct result of her leadership.